 Questions recommended to be answered during EE tests.
 Provide performance results on top of JEM.
 Compare Non-square TU partitioning performance with QTBT.

-Tester: Qualcomm
+Tester: K. Rapaka (Qualcomm).
+Cross-checker: To be announced by T3 (May, 5).

 NSST and PDPC index coding